centre-for-humanities-computing/robusta_webapp/data/texts/introduction.md

-*For the best experience in browser, we recommend zooming out to 75% or 80%.*

 Based on the paper by [Herrera Malatesta and de Valeriola (2024)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0307743), this web app allows interested researchers in computational archaeology to reproduce the paper’s results and quantify the uncertainty on their own spatial datasets.